bogzbonny/yeehaw/_TODO.md

           - Have the TafLocation Simply change the DynLocation (fixed) every time it changes or there is a resize.
      - model after the partial owned model https://github.com/DioxusLabs/taffy/blob/main/examples/custom_tree_owned_partial.rs
-     MISC NOTES
+     OLD NOTES
-       - use the taffy high level API
+       - WONT DO use the taffy high level API
           - taffy recompute logic to take place in the drawing function
           - track the last size, only recompute the taffy tree on size changes OR taffy style change event (create a new EventResponse Type)